Ganges: Hydrology

+Discharge

+Discharge of the Ganges River at Farakka Barrage (period from 1998/01/01 to 2023/12/31):

 History

 The first European traveller to mention the Ganges was the Greek envoy Megasthenes (ca. 350–290 BCE).
 He did so several times in his work Indica: "India, again, possesses many rivers both large and navigable, which, having their sources in the mountains which stretch along the northern frontier, traverse the level country, and not a few of these, after uniting with each other, fall into the river called the Ganges.
 Now this river, which at its source is 30 stadia broad, flows from north to south, and empties its waters into the ocean forming the eastern boundary of the Gangaridai, a nation which possesses a vast force of the largest-sized elephants."
 (Diodorus II.37).

-In 1951 a water sharing dispute arose between India and East Pakistan (now Bangladesh) after India declared its intention to build the Farakka Barrage.
+In 1951, the Ganges water dispute arose between India and East Pakistan (now Bangladesh) after India declared its intention to build the Farakka Barrage.
 The original purpose of the barrage, which was completed in 1975, was to divert up to 1100 m3/s of water from the Ganges to the Bhagirathi-Hooghly distributary to restore navigability at the Port of Kolkata.
 It was assumed that during the worst dry season the Ganges flow would be around 1400 to 1600 m3/s, thus leaving 280 to 420 m3/s for the then East Pakistan.
 East Pakistan objected and a protracted dispute ensued.
 In 1996 a 30-year treaty was signed with Bangladesh.
 The terms of the agreement are complicated, but in essence, they state that if the Ganges flow at Farakka was less than 2000 m3/s then India and Bangladesh would each receive 50% of the water, with each receiving at least 1000 m3/s for alternating ten-day periods.
 However, within a year the flow at Farakka fell to levels far below the historic average, making it impossible to implement the guaranteed sharing of water.
 In March 1997, flow of the Ganges in Bangladesh dropped to its lowest ever, 180 m3/s.
 Dry season flows returned to normal levels in the years following, but efforts were made to address the problem.
 One plan is for another barrage to be built in Bangladesh at Pangsha, west of Dhaka.
 This barrage would help Bangladesh better utilize its share of the waters of the Ganges.